 The exact causes of BED are not known, but researchers believe it can result from a combination of risk factors, including genetics, biological factors, emotions, and experience.

-Genetic studies reveal that people with binge eating disorder may have increased sensitivity to dopamine.
+Genetic studies reveal that people with binge eating disorders may have increased sensitivity to dopamine.
 Dopamine is a brain chemical that’s responsible for feelings of reward and pleasure.
 In addition, there’s evidence that binge eating disorder is an inherited condition and can run in families.

 Other mental health conditions can also be linked to binge eating.
-Approximately 80% of people with BED have at least one other mental health disorder, such as depression, phobias, post-traumatic stress disorder (PTSD), anxiety, bipolar disorder, or substance abuse.
+Approximately 80% of people with BED have at least one other mental health disorder, such as depression, phobias, post-traumatic stress disorder (PTSD), anxiety, bipolar disorder, or substance usage.

-Many people who have binge-eating disorder have low self-esteem and feel negative about themselves, their skills, and their accomplishments.
+Many people who have the binge-eating disorder have low self-esteem and feel negative about themselves, their skills, and their accomplishments.
 An episode of binge eating can also be triggered by stressful events, extreme dieting, negative body image, the availability of food, or boredom.

 Why is it bad to binge eat?